Who We Are and What We Do

 - Our critical mass of expertise allows us to support not only crop improvement efforts for the Danforth Center, but for other institutions as well: In this way we can expand our reach and impact.
 We work with external institutions on grant preparation and then follow up with participation and support of the projects as they advance.
 This external work is coordinated through activities of the Biosafety Resource Network, a key component of the Institute.

-- We receive critical and much-appreciated funding from important agriculture supporters: Organizations and private donors include the Bill & Melinda Gates Foundation, USAID from the American People, the Howard Buffett Foundation, the Monsanto Fund and the McDonnell family.
+- We receive critical and much-appreciated funding from important agriculture supporters: Organizations and private donors include the Bill & Melinda Gates Foundation, USAID from the American People, the Monsanto Fund, and the McDonnell family.

 In underdeveloped lands, yields of crops are on average less than twenty percent of the plant’s potential.
 The Institute for International Crop Improvement concentrates on taking the improved genetics developed in the lab and greenhouse through the practical, safety, and regulatory tests so they are proven safe and effective for the farmers who will benefit from them.
 In developed countries research on maize, soybeans and rice, all money-making crops, has led to many improvements.
 We see great promise in research on subsistence crops such as cassava, sweet potato and sorghum, which have seen little research or development in the past.
 The hope of the Institute is to double the yields of what have been called “orphan crops,” which include the food security crops of developing countries.
 Cassava, an Essential Crop